pschaus/book_lepl1402/source/part3.rst

 We shall see asymptotic notations that are well suited to characterizing running times no matter what the input.

 Those so-called Big-Oh notations are sets or classes of functions.
-We have classes of function asymtotically bounded by above, below or both:
+We have classes of function asymptotically bounded by above, below or both:

 * :math:`f(n)\in \mathcal{O}(g(n)) \Longleftrightarrow` :math:`\exists c \in \mathbb{R}^+,n_0 \in \mathbb{N}: f(n) \leq c\cdot g(n)\ \forall n \geq n_0` (upper bound)
 * :math:`f(n)\in \Omega(g(n)) \Longleftrightarrow` :math:`\exists c \in \mathbb{R}^+,n_0 \in \mathbb{N}: f(n) \geq c\cdot g(n)\ \forall n \geq n_0` (lower bound)